 Studying in Denmark is different from many other countries.
-The study culture in Denmark is informal and the hierarchy between students and lectures is very flat.
+The study culture in Denmark is informal and the hierarchy between students and lecturers is very flat.
 This is also the case at Aarhus University.
 The teaching style at Aarhus University includes innovative teaching methods and an informal learning environment.
-This way analytical and critical thinking as well as creativity is promoted.
+This allows analytical and critical thinking, as well as creativity, to be promoted.

 Furthermore, most teachers will ask you to call them by their first name while professors and other staff members often socialize and chat informally with students during breaks.